-Return to downward facing dog.
+Return to the downward facing dog.
 Repeat on the other side.

 Malasana (Garland/Squat pose)

-Bend your knees and sink into your hips, coming into Squat.
+Bend your knees and sink into your hips, coming into a Squat.

 Keep your head up and spine lengthened.
 Feel one line of energy from your crown all the way down to your root.